 Our business objective is to utilize the unique technologies that we have developed internally or acquired externally in order to increase our market share in process equipment for both semiconductor manufacturing and nanotechnology device fabrication.
 In the recent past, we have attempted to "leap frog" more established competitors by being "designed-in" to the advanced device fabrication plans of our customers.
 We have done so primarily by engaging in R&D activities on behalf of our customers that our more established competitors were unwilling or unable to perform.
-Many of these advanced devices promise substantial returns as consumer demand for certain functions grows and new
+Many of these advanced devices promise substantial returns as consumer demand for certain functions grows and new markets are created.
+However, the timing of the emergence of such demand, such as broadband wireless communications and RFID tags is highly uncertain.
+In addition, the successful integration by our customers of all of the various technical processes required to manufacture a device at an acceptable cost is also highly uncertain.
+As a result of our inability to accurately predict the timing of the emergence of these markets, our sales have declined over the past few years, while our costs for maintaining our R&D efforts, service and manufacturing infrastructure have remained constant or in some cases increased.

-(2) During the fourth quarter of fiscal 2001, we implemented SAB 101, retroactive to the beginning of the fiscal year.
+During the fourth quarter of fiscal 2001, we implemented SAB 101, retroactive to the beginning of the fiscal year.
 This was reported as a cumulative effect of a change in accounting principle as of April 1, 2000.
 The cumulative effect of the change in accounting principle on prior years resulted in a charge to income of \$397 (net of income taxes of \$25), which was included in income for the year ended March 31, 2001.
 For fiscal 2001, we recognized \$478 in revenue that was included in the cumulative effect of the change in accounting principle.